Be a Creator of Value

 Nothing in the world happens outside of relationship!

-Part 2 of 6 – Practical spirituality deepens and improves relationship; it is a strategic imperative.
+Part 2 of 6 – Practical spirituality deepens and improves relationship; therefore, it is a strategic imperative.
 (27 min 27 sec)

 This second video: provides a brief review of the first video, focusing us on and in relationship itself.
 Relationship itself is actually business’ most strategically important asset.